mucarrr/Udemig-Tour/README.md

 <h1>Udemig Tur</h1>

-In this project, the basic features of HTML and CSS were used.
+In this project, the basic features of HTML and CSS were used, "Hover Effect" and its different uses implemented.
 Also the project was designed responsively.

 <h2>Preview of the project</h2>